Tohil

-Indeed, it's know that the Kaqchikel tribe was disagreement about the human sacrifice demanded from Tohil to bring them the fire.
-For this reason they stole the fire to the deity.
-(Kaqchikel means fire thieves) And is the principal cause of enmity between the K'iche and Kaqchikel people.
+Indeed, it's known that the Kaqchikel tribe was against the human sacrifice demanded by Tohil to bring them fire.
+For this reason they stole the fire from the deity — Kaqchikel means “fire thieves.”
+This is the principal cause of enmity between the K'iche and Kaqchikel peoples.

 Attributes

-There is disagreement over the meaning of the name of the deity.
-It has been interpreted as meaning "obsidian", as deriving from the word toh ("rain") and as meaning "tribute" or "payment".
+tohil's deriving from the word toh ("rain") and as meaning "tribute" or "payment".
 Tohil was one of a trinity of gods worshipped by the Kʼicheʼ elite, together with Awilix and Jacawitz.
 The concept of a triad of deities was ancient in Maya religion, dating as far back as the Late Preclassic.
 The triad of Kʼicheʼ gods were sometimes referred to collectively as Tohil.
 Tohil has been equated with the Classic Period God K. The deity also possesses attributes that suggest a link with Mixcoatl, a hunting god of the Aztecs.

 Tohil was the patron deity of the Kaweq lineage of the Kʼicheʼ.
 He was associated with a sacred deerskin bundle that was said to embody him, and one of his titles was Qajawal Kej ("Our Lord Deer").
 The deity was associated with thunder, lightning and the sunrise.